|Download this layer (statewide, with ArcGIS LYRs):|

 - ArcGIS 9.1/9.2 LYRs (layer files)

 Current Source Manuscripts and Production Methodology

-Existing information (both geographic and attribute) continues to be updated and new lands are added to the datalayer with the assistance of volunteers at the local level, regional planning commission staff, land trust staff, and through the submission of source materials required in grant submissions to EOEEA.
+Existing information (both geographic and attribute) continues to be updated and new lands are added to the datalayer with the assistance of volunteers at the local level, staff at regional planning commissions, land trusts and municipal conservation commissions, and through the submission of source materials required in grant submissions to EOEEA.
 Geographic data sources include town tax assessor’s maps and existing open space plans, and all input is done using the orthophotos as a basemap.
 We maintain a record of all source maps used.
-Data may be digitized from a map supplied to MassGIS if this map meets minimum digitizing requirements.
+Data may be digitized from a map supplied to EOEEA if this map meets minimum digitizing requirements.
 Increasingly, data are also pulled into the open space coverage from preexisting digital data layers provided by a municipality, regional planning agency, or state agency.
 All polygons bordering a road, stream, pond, town boundary, or coastline are snapped to that feature and the coincident arcs are coded according to the coincident feature (CODE in the arc attribute table).
 The source material and production methodology used as source material for the geographic component of the site are also provided in the arc attribute table (SRCTYPE_PRIM, SRCTYPE_SEC).
 Input dates for both the geography and attributes are included in the attribute tables: the arc attribute table (ARC_DATE) and the polygon attribute (ATT_DATE), respectively.

 NOTE ON APPROPRIATE USE OF DATA: